Advancement

 In Scouts BSA you earn recognition for learning skills, showing leadership, studying hobbies, science or professions, and community service.
 The recognition process is called “Advancement” .

 The Scout Handbook– Both scouts and parents should become familiar with the contents of the official Scout Handbook, as it will provide answers to many questions.
 Descriptions of the requirements for each Scout rank, Scout Skill Awards and several key merit badges are covered in the book.
-As your daughter advances in rank, other Scouts or leaders will sign off on the completion of each requirement in the handbook.
-Over time this book will become a valuable record of your daughter’s achievements.
-First year Scouts should bring their book to each weekly meeting.
-Encourage your daughter to take good care of her book as she will need it for a long time.
+As your

-Scout Ranks – The first four ranks (Scout, Tenderfoot, Second Class Scout Rank Patchesand First Class) must be obtained in sequence, but can be worked on simultaneously.
+Scout Ranks – The first four ranks (Scout, Tenderfoot, Second Class and First Class) must be obtained in sequence, but can be worked on simultaneously.
 A detailed list for each rank is listed in the handbook.
 These first four Ranks are oriented toward learning and practicing skills that will help you develop confidence and fitness, introducing you to civic responsibilities, and preparing you for exciting successes in Scouting.
 Earning these Ranks will also give you a chance to show leadership among the younger Scouts.
 They will also learn to work together which is often more essential than rank advancement.
 After you earn the Rank of First Class, the Advancement program mostly involves earning “Merit Badges,” participating actively in Troop activities and serving in Troop leadership positions.
 It usually takes a few more years to earn these Ranks, called Star, Life and finally Eagle.
 To earn the Rank of Eagle, a girl also needs to lead her fellow Scouts in a big project that accomplishes something important for her community.

 Scout Spirit– In addition to the skills and Merit Badges required for each rank, Scouts must also show Scout Spirit.
 Scout Spirit includes a number of elements such as participation, contribution, leadership and maturity relative to rank.
 It also includes making effort to live by the Scout Law in their daily lives.